Characterizing Open-Ended Evolution Through Undecidability Mechanisms in Random Boolean Networks: Methods

+We report the finite-horizon proxy $\Omega(T)=\frac{1}{T^2}\sum_j d_j k_j$ computed from the above episode detector.
+For deterministic systems this coincides with standard cycle detection once the orbit enters a true limit cycle.
+For stochastic systems, $\Omega(T)$ instead summarizes empirical recurrence structure within a finite horizon, i.e., how often the dynamics returns to previously visited microstates and how long it continues to revisit the explored recurrent region.
+This is a recurrence-based diagnostic, not a strict Markov-chain attractor decomposition.
+In intuitive terms, $\Omega(T)$ measures how much of the observed trajectory is spent in recurrent dynamical patterns, weighted by the length of those recurrent cycles.
+In the deterministic case, when $m=1$, we have a single attractor of length $k_1\in\{1,2,\dots,2^N\}$.
+If we enter this attractor at time step $t_0$, then

-Thus, according to $\Omega$, a system with a single attractor has always null open-endedness.
-This is totally coherent to what we have defined as open-endedness: having a single attractor implies that the system, regardless of its initial state (within a certain basin of attraction), will eventually settle into a specific, predictable long-term behavior represented by that single attractor.
+Thus, according to $\Omega$, a system with a single attractor has zero recurrence-weighted novelty in the asymptotic limit.
+This is totally coherent to what we have operationalized as a proxy for open-endedness: having a single attractor implies that the system, regardless of its initial state (within a certain basin of attraction), will eventually settle into a specific, predictable long-term behavior represented by that single attractor.
 It is also instructive to consider the opposite extreme: a maximally random process with lots of novelty but minimal dwell time.
 Suppose that at each time step the network jumps independently to a randomly chosen configuration in $\{0,1\}^N$.
 We may treat each visited configuration as a point attractor with $k_j = d_j = 1$.
 After $T$ steps we have $m(T)=T$ such “attractors”, so

+In other words, a process that constantly produces new states but never dwells on any of them receives a vanishing $\Omega$ value: its novelty is not recurrently stabilized.
+The same conclusion holds for a “slow” or delayed random walk on a finite state space that includes self-loops, as long as the expected residence-time in any configuration remains bounded while $T$ grows.
+In that case, the numerator $\sum_j d_j k_j$ can grow at most linearly with $T$, so $\Omega(T) = \mathcal{O}(1/T)$ and still vanishes in the limit.
+For a deterministic map on a finite state space, every trajectory eventually becomes periodic.
+Let $\mu$ be the first time at which the trajectory revisits a previous state (the entry time into the eventual cycle), and let $\lambda$ be the corresponding cycle length.
+For any horizon $T>\mu$, the trajectory spends the remaining $(T-\mu)$ steps on the same cycle, so the operational sum in Eq.~\eqref{eq:Omega} reduces to a single attractor episode with $k=\lambda$ and $d(T)=T-\mu$, yielding

+Thus, once the eventual cycle has been reached and identified, $\Omega(T)$ must decay approximately as $1/T$ as the observation window grows.
+More generally, for any fixed finite state space one has $\sum_j d_j k_j \le (2^N)\,T$, hence $\Omega(T)\le 2^N/T$ and the strict $T\to\infty$ limit vanishes even for stochastic dynamics; the practical role of $\Omega(T)$ is therefore as a \emph{finite-horizon recurrence diagnostic}.
+In the Supplementary Figure 22, we explicitly check the horizon dependence for both the deterministic RBN baseline and a stochastic PBN mechanism, and include a small-$N$ control to illustrate when the asymptotic $1/T$ regime becomes observable.